ISA-tools/isa-specs/source/isajson.rst

 person_schema.json
 ------------------
-This schema implements Person from the ISA Abstract Model.
+This schema implements Contact from the ISA Abstract Model.

 Schema: